chaudhari-mithilesh/Frontend-Test-26-01-23/README.md

-## This Branch has been created ofr making Loanscan Output Dynamic.
+## This Branch has been created for making Loanscan Output Dynamic.